Start Flow¶

 Before Starting a Predefined Flow¶

-In the app development stage you can set the Discovery Service URL for development into DiscoveryServiceProvider
+If the client code needs to activate the application using the Discovery Service, you can set the Discovery Service URL into DiscoveryServiceProvider

 when the application starts.